 The key to success in cookieless advertising will be establishing close relationships with publishers.
 Only they will be able to create the most valuable target groups in the new world of cookieless advertising, due to their direct interactions with readers.
 However, branding vendors without such relationships will also be able to provide their services if they build proper contextual targeting engines.

 On the other hand, the use of third-party data sets, critical to many branding vendors, will become very limited.
 The new mechanisms will improve the transparency of information exchange between publishers and their partners, and impose restrictions on the possibility of reselling it to entities without a direct relationship with the users

 As we mentioned, the most important success factor in the cookieless future will be having direct relationships.
 Retargeters are highly favored in this regard, as they have always worked this way with their clients.
 As you already know from our previous articles, retargeters will still have the possibility to analyze the behavior of individual users on the advertisers’ sites to assign them to interest groups used for targeting.

 However, just as today, retargeting will differ between vendors, and only those leveraging the most advanced technologies, like deep learning, will achieve the best results.

 Data brokers and DMP

 By significantly hindering the possibility of identifying a single user, building and selling deterministic, individual-level target audiences will be challenging, if not impossible.
-Data brokers/DMPs will have to focus on building probabilistic groups, which do not provide the same certainty as to whether they actually allow access to users who meet the criteria.
+In the cookieless era, data brokers/DMPs will have to focus on building probabilistic groups, which do not provide the same certainty as to whether they actually allow access to users who meet the criteria.

 It is clear that from the aforementioned participants of the digital advertising ecosystem, retargeters have the best starting position to face the upcoming changes when it comes to cookieless advertising.
 However, they will have to adjust their algorithms to stay compliant with the new standards.
 Working with a partner who has access to the latest knowledge, technology, and tools and can use them adequately may turn out to be the only path to success in the new reality.